sphereflow/rugol/README.md

 # Rugol
 (Ru)st (g)ame (o)f (l)ife
 Rugol is a program to simulate and interact with many types of cellular automata.
-One goal was to be able to run it in a browsers as well as natively.
+One goal was to be able to run it in a browser as well as natively.
 You can try it out [here](https://sphereflow.github.io/rugol.html)

 ## How it works